Setting up an apprenticeship

 There are a few ways to fund your apprenticeship.
 The method you choose depends on the size of your annual wage bill.

-The Apprenticeship Service arranges all apprenticeship training, including funding, managing your training providers and recruiting apprentices.
+All funding is managed by the Government via the Apprenticeship Service, which also arranges all apprenticeship training, managing your training providers and recruiting apprentices.
 You will need to set up an Apprenticeship Service account before you get started.

 If you would like further information on funding and incentives, please email the Apprenticeships team at apprenticeships@leeds.ac.uk.